tamsanh/kedro-introduction-tutorial/README.md

 To get started with this tutorial, make sure to first clone it using

-if on master branch
+if you want to clone the master branch
 ```bash
 git clone https://github.com/tamsanh/kedro-introduction-tutorial
 ```
-if on other branch
+if you want to clone other branch, e.g. vdxo_0.17.4
 ```bash
 git clone -b {branch_name} https://github.com/tamsanh/kedro-introduction-tutorial
 ```
-e.g.
+e.g. the vdxo_0.17.4 branch
 ```bash
 git clone -b vdxo_0.17.4 https://github.com/tamsanh/kedro-introduction-tutorial
 ```